 The Corporate Banking division is organised into six units; corporate lending, specialised lending, factoring, legal and documentation, portfolio management and corporate services.
 A seventh unit, recovery, existed until the end of 2013.
 The recovery unit was responsible for the Bank's debt recovery and was particularly involved in restructuring companies which were experiencing payment difficulties.
-As at 31 December 2013, 1,026 clients had entered the restructuring process and the process had been completed in 1,012 of these cases.
 During the restructuring process, the Bank acquired assets previously owned by the restructured companies.
 These assets have been transferred into separate holding companies under the control of the Bank.
 The restructuring process is now overseen by the Bank's legal department.